-Dana Rice, DrPH, assistant professor, is a public health practitioner and researcher who examines best practices in public health leadership and community engagement with a health equity, social justice and human rights lens.
+Dana Rice, DrPH, associate professor, is a public health practitioner and researcher who examines best practices in public health leadership and community engagement with a health equity, social justice and human rights lens.
 Her primary focus is on the integration of public health and correctional health systems and the impact of mass criminalization and mass incarceration on public health.
 She was a recipient of the student-nominated Award for Excellence in Teaching and Innovation, the peer-nominated Delta Omega Faculty Award and a UNC Equity in Teaching fellow.

 Prior to joining the faculty at Gillings, Dr. Rice spent 20 years working in the public, private and non-profit sectors.
 Her most recent work was dedicated to designing, implementing and evaluating an HIV/STD screening program in a large urban jail and training graduate public health and medical students in translating applied public health practice skills to a variety of community settings.